 Air Like Poison

 90 percent of the world’s population breathe highly polluted air.
-The World Health Organization (WHO) considers air pollution to be the biggest societal heath risk in recent times.
+The World Health Organization (WHO) considers air pollution to be the biggest societal health risk in recent times.
 It is estimated that more than 7 million people die each year due to the consequences of air pollution.
 Air pollution now claims more deaths each year than smoking, hunger and natural disasters combined.

 In October 2018, WHO published a list of the ten most polluted cities in the world.
 Nine of the ten cities are located in India.
 With its more than 21 million inhabitants, the capital New Delhi has been at the top of the not so well reputed list for a long period of time.
 The pollution level in the city is twenty times higher than the recommended levels, and the consequences of the air pollution are now beginning to affect the city’s inhabitants in a very serious way.
 The air pollution enhances the risk of strokes, cardiovascular diseases and lung cancer.